You’ll Have to Prove You’re Sober – and Pay To Do So – Every Time You Get Behind The Wheel

 If you have an interlock restricted license, all the costs and expenses involved in installing, renting, and maintaining the interlock will fall on your shoulders.
 This is no small expense.
 Installation of the device can cost several hundred dollars.
 More painfully, the monthly rental, calibration, and monitoring fees (so the authorities can monitor your compliance), can be around $80 or more a month.
 If such a bite out of your paycheck every month for an extended period will hurt your wallet, that’s just one more reason to contact a DUI defense attorney who can help you avoid a conviction.

-Avoiding the ordeal and expense of having to blow into a machine and prove your sobriety every time you get behind the wheel is just one of many reasons to hire an experienced Colorado Springs DUI defense attorney if you face drunk driving charges.
-Colorado Springs DUI defense attorneys at James Newby Law use the insights and experience gained as former DUI prosecutors to protect the rights of individuals facing DUI charges.
-By challenging every aspect of the prosecution’s case, they aggressively and strategically fight the allegations against their clients.
+Avoiding the ordeal and expense of having to blow into a machine and prove your sobriety every time you get behind the wheel is just one of many reasons to hire an experienced Colorado Springs DUI attorney if you face drunk driving charges.
+The best defense attorneys know the ins and outs of Colorado’s drunk driving laws in part because they are former DUI prosecutors.
+With so much at stake, make sure your Colorado Springs criminal defense law firm is tenacious enough to fight for you at every turn.